microsoft/PubSec-Info-Assistant/README.md

 ## Microsoft Legal Notice

 **Notice**.
-The Information Assistant copilot template (the "IA") is PROVIDED "AS-IS," "WITH ALL FAULTS," AND "AS AVAILABLE," AND ARE EXCLUDED FROM THE SERVICE LEVEL AGREEMENTS AND LIMITED WARRANTY.
+The Information Assistant agent template (the "IA") is PROVIDED "AS-IS," "WITH ALL FAULTS," AND "AS AVAILABLE," AND ARE EXCLUDED FROM THE SERVICE LEVEL AGREEMENTS AND LIMITED WARRANTY.
 The IA may employ lesser or different privacy and security measures than those typically present in Azure Services.
 Unless otherwise noted, The IA should not be used to process Personal Data or other data that is subject to legal or regulatory compliance requirements.
 The following terms in the DPA do not apply to the IA: Processing of Personal Data, GDPR, Data Security, and HIPAA Business Associate.
 We may change or discontinue the IA at any time without notice.
 The IA (1) is not designed, intended, or made available as legal services, (2) is not intended to substitute for professional legal counsel or judgment, and (3) should not be used in place of consulting with a qualified professional legal professional for your specific needs.
 Microsoft makes no warranty that the IA is accurate, up-to-date, or complete.
 You are wholly responsible for ensuring your own compliance with all applicable laws and regulations.

 ## Code of Conduct